Great Ideas for E-Mail Marketing Content

 3. Offer advice related to your brand.

 Your store is amazing.
-Let’s say you have a keen sense of fashion and your customers know it; or they should.
+Let’s say you have a keen sense of fashion and your customers know it.
 Use e-mail as a platform to offer, for example, style tips.
 Or maybe you run a wine shop.
 Why not offer pairing advice?

 4. Survey your users.